RocketMaDev/CTFWriteup/ycb2025/mvmps.md

                 self.rs = reg2
                 self.type = OP_TYPE.RD_RS

-            if not reg1.is_imm and not reg2.is_imm:
+            if not reg1.is_imm and not reg2.is_imm and reg2.val != SP:
                 # STUPID LOGIC!
                 self.rd, self.rs = self.rs, self.rd